thewtex/thesis/tcd/tcd.rst

   |tcd_ui_long|: TCD post-processing software viewing subject 150.
 A
   hierarchical view of the peak velocity data is shown with the shortest time scale on the top plot.
-Contextual marks made during acquisition, some of which can be seen in the lower plot, are displacement as a dot with the machine recorded time.
+Contextual marks made during acquisition, some of which can be seen in the lower plot, are displayed as a dot with the machine recorded time.
 In this dataset, unilateral elevated peak velocities as well as arrhythmia can be observed.